piastry/cifs-utils/mount.cifs.rst

 - The mapping between a CIFS/NTFS ACL and POSIX file permission bits is imperfect and some ACL information may be lost in the translation.
-- If either upcall to cifs.idmap is not setup correctly or winbind is not configured and running, ID mapping will fail.
+- If either upcall to cifs.idmap is not setup correctly or winbind or sssd is not configured and running, ID mapping will fail.
 In that case uid and gid will default to either to those values of the share or to the values of uid and/or gid mount options if specified.

 **********************************
 ACCESSING FILES WITH BACKUP INTENT